sopra-fs23-group-40/Server/Contributions.md

 Fixed a bug in the inventory (client): https://github.com/sopra-fs23-group-40/Client/issues/62

+Fixed a bug in the lobby overview: https://github.com/sopra-fs23-group-40/Client/issues/61

 ### Justin Verhoek

 Fixed an issue where a long username created a mess in the lobby overview https://github.com/sopra-fs23-group-40/Client/issues/59